farlepet/iwiitool/README.md

 Options:
   -h, --help             Display this help message
-  -v, --verbose[=LEVEL]  Increase verbosity, can be supplied multiple times, or desired verbosity can be directly supplied -i, --input=FILE       Read input from FILE, use `-` for stdin (default) -o, --output=FILE      (experimental) Write output to FILE, use `-` for stdout (default) -c, --color            Enable support for color
+  -v, --verbose[=LEVEL]  Increase verbosity, can be supplied multiple times, or desired
+                         verbosity can be directly supplied -i, --input=FILE       Read input from FILE, use `-` for stdin (default) -o, --output=FILE      Write output to FILE, use `-` for stdout (default) -b, --baud=RATE        Set baud rate to use when output is set to the printer's serial port.
+Values 300, 1200, 2400, and 9600 are accepted -F, --flow=MODE        Set flow control mode when using serial as output.
+                           0: None
+                           1: XON/XOFF (default)
+                           2: RTS/CTS
+  -c, --color            Enable support for color
   -f, --font=FONT        Set default font to use:
                            0: Extended